fryerlab/LBD_CWOW/README.md

 ```
 ## Download fastq files and human reference genome
 ### Download the raw fastq files from the SRA PRJNA1023207
+The raw fast files may be obtained from SRA PRJNA1023207.
+There are 619 individuals.
+Samples were sequenced to ~50 million (M) 2 × 100 bp paired-end reads across two lanes.
+Total storage requirements for the raw gzip sequences exceeded 3TB.
+Information on how to download from SRA may be found [here](https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/).

+Download or move the raw sequences to the raw_fastq folder.

 ### Download the human GRCh38 reference genome and create sex chromosome complement reference genomes.